oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

   variables to know its environnement:
   ::

     $OAR_NODEFILE                 contains the name of a file which lists all reserved nodes for this job
     $OAR_JOBID                    contains the OAR job identificator
     $OAR_RESOURCE_PROPERTIES_FILE contains the name of a file which lists all resources and their properties
     $OAR_NB_NODES                 contains the number of reserved nodes

 Options::

   -q "queuename" : specify the queue for this job
-  -I : turn on INTERACTIVE mode (OAR gives you a shell instead of executing a script) -l "resource description" : defines resource list requested for this job;
+  -I : turn on INTERACTIVE mode (OAR gives you a shell instead of executing a
+       script)
+  -l "resource description" : defines resource list requested for this job;
                               the different parameters are resource properties
                               registered in OAR database; see examples below.
                               (walltime : Request maximun time.
-Format is [hour:mn:sec|hour:mn|hour]; after this elapsed time,
+Format is [hour:mn:sec|hour:mn|hour]; after this elapsed
-                              the job will be killed) -p "properties" : adds constraints for the job (format is a WHERE clause from the SQL syntax) -r "2007-05-11 23:32:03" : asks for a reservation job to begin at the date in argument -C job_id : connects to a reservation in Running state -k "duration" : asks OAR to send the checkpoint signal to the first processus of the job "number_of_seconds" before the walltime --signal "signal name" : specify the signal to use when checkpointing -t "type name" : specify a specific type (deploy, besteffort, cosystem, checkpoint) -d "directory path" : specify the directory where to launch the command (default is current directory) -n "job name" :  specify an arbitrary name for the job -a job_id : anterior job that must be terminated to start this new one --notify "method" : specify a notification method(mail or program to launch); ex:
+                              time, the job will be killed) -p "properties" : adds constraints for the job (format is a WHERE clause from the SQL syntax) -r "2007-05-11 23:32:03" : asks for a reservation job to begin at the date in argument
+  -C job_id : connects to a reservation in Running state -k "duration" : asks OAR to send the checkpoint signal to the first processus
+                  of the job "number_of_seconds" before the walltime --signal "signal name" : specify the signal to use when checkpointing -t "type name" : specify a specific type (deploy, besteffort, cosystem, checkpoint)
+  -d "directory path" : specify the directory where to launch the command
+                        (default is current directory) -n "job name" :  specify an arbitrary name for the job -a job_id : anterior job that must be terminated to start this new one --notify "method" : specify a notification method(mail or command); ex:
                       --notify "mail:name@domain.com"
                       --notify "exec:/path/to/script args"
-  --stdout "file name" : specify the name of the standard output file --stderr "file name" : specify the name of the error output file --resubmit job_id : resubmit the given job to a new one --force_cpuset_name "cpuset name" : Instead of using job_id for the cpuset name you
+  --stdout "file name" : specify the name of the standard output file --stderr "file name" : specify the name of the error output file --resubmit job_id : resubmit the given job to a new one --force_cpuset_name "cpuset name" : Instead of using job_id for the cpuset
-                                      can specify one (WARNING: if several jobs have the same cpuset name then processes of a job could be killed when another finished on the same computer)
+                                      name you can specify one (WARNING: if several jobs have the same cpuset name then processes of a job could be killed when another finished on the same
+                                      computer)

 Examples
 ::